emilys16/CTS-4000/JournalReview-JeffMckay-EmilyScott.md

 ---
 **Originality, Creativity, and Strength of Ideas (/5)**

 The essay shows strong understanding and thoughtful application of Foucault’s work to modern life.
 Using examples from workplaces, schools, and technology helps make the ideas relatable.
+It might be interesting to compare Foucault's work to that of Gilles Deleuze's interpreation of it in Postscript on the Societies of Control.
+You touched on the modern interpreations of the panopticon, you could also touch on how it has integrated into popculture.
+For example, Black Mirror's episode "Nosedive" or the Netflix movie The Social Dilemma.

 Score: 5 / 5